Signed John Skeaping and dated 1927

 Height: 7½" (19.5 cm)

-John Skeaping first studied sculpture in 1914, at Blackheath School of Art, London.
-He then attended the School of Art at Goldsmiths College the Central School of Arts and Crafts.
-Later secured a place at the most prestigious art school of all, The Royal Academy Schools (1919 – 1920).
-While at the RA he was awarded he in 1924 the “Prix de Rome” in the category of Sculpture, a highly esteemed arts scholarship.
-While in Rome, Skeaping met a runner-up of the scholarship, the young sculptor Barbara Hepworth.
-The two sculptors married in Florence the following year (1925).
+John Skeaping was a British sculptor and painter.
+He first began to study sculpture in 1914, at Blackheath School of Art in London.
+Skeaping then attended the School of Art at Goldsmiths College and the Central School of Arts and Crafts.
+Finally, he secured a place at the prestigious Royal Academy School from 1919 to 1920.
+In 1924 he was awarded the prestigious Prix de Rome from the Royal Academy.
+While in Rome, Skeaping met a young Barbara Hepworth, who was the runner-up of the scholarship.
+The two sculptors began a relationship and went on to marry each other in Florence the following year.

-The Sculpture of John Skeaping, Jonathan Blackwood, London, 2011, p.
-78, no. 66
+Jonathan Blackwood, The Sculpture of John Skeaping (London: 2010), p.
+78, no. 66.